Azure/Vision-AI-DevKit-Pages/docs/_docs/Deploy_Model.md

     name: macOS
 last_modified_at: 2019-02-11
 ---
-For first-time users of the Vision AI DevKit, this page will help you get your device ready for use.
+This page will help you deply a configured vision model to your device.

 ## What you will do
 * Configure an Azure IoT Hub
+* Create an IoT Edge Device connection string
 * Configure your PC to connect to the Vision AI Development Kit’s Wi-Fi access point
 * Connect your Vision AI Dev Kit camera to your Azure IoT Hub
+* Deploy a pre-built sample module through the Azure portal

 ## What you will need
 * Vision AI Dev Kit camera hardware
-* IoT Edge Device connection String
+* HDMI cable
+* Monitor with an HDMI input connector
 * An active Azure subscription.
 [Activate a free Microsoft Azure account.](https://azure.microsoft.com/en-us/free/).

 ## Prepare your hardware